exonum/exonum-doc/src/advanced/consensus/consensus-details.md

   - If we have not sent `Prevote` in this round, send it for `locked_propose`.
   - If we have formed +2/3 `Prevote` in this round, then execute **LOCK** for this round and `locked_propose`, assign `locked_round` to `current_round`.
-  - If we did not send `Prevote` messages such that `Prevote.hash != locked_propose`, in rounds>`locked_round` (that is, if we did not vote `Prevote` for other proposals in subsequent rounds after `locked_round`), then:
+  - If we did not send `Prevote` for other proposals in subsequent rounds after `locked_round`, then:

-    - Execute the block, if it has not yet been executed.
+    - Execute the propoasl, if it has not yet been executed.
     - Send `Precommit` for `locked_propose` in this round.
     - If we have 2/3 `Precommit`, then proceed to **COMMIT**.

 #### COMMIT

 - Delete `RequestState` for  `RequestPrecommits`, if there was one.
-- Push all the changes to the storage.
+- Push all the transactions from the block to the storage.
 - Update current height.
 - Set the value of the variable `locked_round` to `0` at the new height.
 - Delete all transactions of the committed block from the pool of unconfirmed